sushmitsarmah/tashi_project_vanguard/README.md

 ## 🏗️ Architecture Overview

-This repository is structured as a Cargo Workspace containing three distinct services:
+This repository is structured as a Cargo Workspace containing the following distinct services:

-1. **`city-swarm-simulator` (The Firehose):** An asynchronous physics engine that calculates vector-based movement for 1,000 active nodes bounded within a configurable geographical grid.
+1. **`city-swarm-simulator` (The Firehose):** An asynchronous physics engine that calculates vector-based movement for active nodes bounded within a configurable geographical grid.
 It exposes an HTTP mock API that perfectly mimics the **MyGeotab `GetFeed`** enterprise polling standard, serving `LogRecord` (GPS) data in real-time.

-2. **`tashi-node` (The Consensus Middleware):** An edge node that bridges the centralized API into a decentralized swarm.
+2. **`tashi-node` (The Consensus Middleware & Mesh Bridge):** An edge node that bridges the centralized API into a decentralized swarm.
 It continuously polls the Geotab simulator, serializes the telemetry payloads using `bincode`, and submits them as memory-safe transactions into the **Tashi Vertex DAG**.
-This ensures all vehicle movements are cryptographically ordered and synchronized across the network in under 100 milliseconds.
+This ensures all vehicle movements are cryptographically ordered and synchronized across the network in under 100 milliseconds. **Crucially, this node also runs a local AI agent to process telemetry and broadcasts a dual-radio Wi-Fi captive portal**.
+This mesh network allows survivors to connect with their smartphones and ping their coordinates directly into the DAG without any app downloads.
+3. **`state_server` & Edge Persistence:** Using an embedded `redb` database, the swarm maintains crash-proof state persistence for both autonomous telemetry and survivor SOS beacons, ensuring total resilience in cloud-denied dark zones.

-3. **`warmup` (The P2P Primitives Demo):** A standalone two-agent demo that proves the core P2P coordination primitives — discovery, signed handshakes, heartbeats, replicated state, and failure recovery — independently of the full swarm simulation.
+4. **`warmup` (The P2P Primitives Demo):** A standalone demo that proves the core P2P coordination primitives independently of the full swarm simulation.

 ---